Overview

 - Header info: Content-Type: application/json

-- Parameters: ID of the existing queued job
+- Query Parameter: ID of the existing Queued Job

 | Parameter | Data Type | Description | Is Required |